Home Ā» Other Categories Ā» How To Detect Hidden Cameras in 5 Simple Steps (And What To Do After)

 What is the easiest way to find hidden cameras?

 One of the easiest ways to find hidden cameras is to use a cell phone.
 Simply download a hidden camera detector app and scan the area for any devices.
 The app will create an alert if any are found.
-Using a flashlight to check for unusual reflections in objects is another easy way to find a hidden camera; the lens will reflect the light back, drawing attention to the hidden device.
+Using a flashlight to check for unusual reflections in objects is another easy way to find a hidden camera.
+The lens will reflect the light back, drawing attention to the hidden device.

 What are signs of hidden cameras?